iglov/ym-migrator/README.md

-# Spothiefy - import playlists to Spotify
+# Import playlists to Spotify

-Tool for exporting playlists from [Yandex.Music](https://music.yandex.ru/) to [Spotify](https://spotify.com).
+Tool for exporting playlists from [Yandex.Music](https://music.yandex.ru/) to [Spotify](https://spotify.com) or Youtube music.

 Supported entities to exporting: